-Figure 2 and 3 show typical read and write timing diagrams.
-Figure 2 shows the reading and writing after conversion in Interface Modes 2 and 3.
-To attain the maximum sample rate of 100 kHz (AD7853L) or 200 kHz (AD7853) in Interface Modes 2 and 3, reading and writing must be performed during conversion.
-Figure 3 shows the timing diagram for Interface Modes 4 and 5 with sample rate of 100 kHz (AD7853L) or 200 kHz (AD7853).
-At least 400 ns acquisition time must be allowed (the time from the falling edge of BUSY to the next rising edge of $\overline{\text{CONVST}}$ ) before the next conversion begins to ensure that the part is settled to the 12-bit level.
-If the user does not want to provide the $\overline{\text{CONVST}}$ signal, the conversion can be initiated in software by writing to the control register.
+Figures 2 and 3 show typical read and write timing diagrams for serial Interface Mode 2.
+The reading and writing occurs after conversion in Figure 2, and during conversion in Figure 3.
+To attain the maximum sample rate of 100 kHz (AD7858L) or 200 kHz (AD7858), reading and writing must be performed during conversion as in Figure 3.
+At least 400 ns acquisition time must be allowed (the time from the falling edge of BUSY to the next rising edge of $\overline{CONVST}$ ) before the next conversion begins to ensure that the part is settled to the 12-bit level.
+If the user does not want to provide the $\overline{CONVST}$ signal, the conversion can be initiated in software by writing to the control register.